decaf-dev/vaultexplorer.com/docs/guides/filter-by-all-tags.md

 ## Create a content rule

-1. On the same group, add another filter rule
+1. On the same filter group, add another filter rule
 2. Click the property operator dropdown.
 Change it from **and** to **or**
 3. Click the rule type dropdown.
 Change it from **property** to **content**
 4. Click the filter condition dropdown.
 Change it from **contains** to your condition of choice.